Marquis de Bussy-Castelnau: Early life and military career

 Charles Joseph Patissier de Bussy was born as the son of N. Patissier de Bussy, colonel of infantry, and Sophie Ernestine Passaval.
 He was born either on 8 February 1718 in Bucy-le-Long, or on 8 February 1720 in Ancienville.
 He had a younger brother named Bouchard Patissier de Bussy, a lieutenant-colonel who died at 32 in July 1757.
 He also had a sister named Madeleine Sophie Patissier de Bussy.

 De Bussy was appointed lieutenant in 1733 and captain in 1734.
 After the death of his father in 1736, he took up service in the French East India Company.
 He landed the same year in Port-Louis on Isle de France (Mauritius), whose governor general was Bertrand-François Mahé de La Bourdonnais.
 There, he participated in the military protection of the island.
 In 1738 he was on Île Bourbon (Réunion).

 Yanam

-The Yanam region was presented to the Marquis de Bussy, the French General by Vizianagaram King Pusapati Peda Vijaya Rama Raju (1670–1756) as a token of gratitude for the help rendered by him in the fight against the rulers of Bobbili.
-Actually, it was in 1750 when French leader de Bussy was staying with entire battalion near Hyderabad.
-Many soldiers have died due to some disease (smallpox).
-He was running with financial crisis.
-Vijayaramaraju of Vizianagaram helped him to overcome financial crisis and rebuild his battalion.
+The Yanam region was presented to the Marquis de Bussy, the French General by Vizianagaram King Pusapati Peda Vijaya Rama Raju (1670–1756) as a token of gratitude for the help he had rendered in the fight against the rulers of Bobbili.
+Actually, it was in 1750 when French leader de Bussy was staying with the entire battalion near Hyderabad.
+Many soldiers had died due to some disease (smallpox).
+He was facing a financial crisis.
+Vijayaramaraju of Vizianagaram helped him to overcome the financial crisis and rebuild his battalion.